Pineapple Fiber: A Sustainable Option For Your Future Fashion

 Along with their extraordinary benefits, pineapple fibers also have drawbacks, one of which is the need for extra care.
 Due to their delicate nature and expensive production cost, it is crucial to provide proper upkeep for products made from pineapple fiber.

-If you have fabrics, clothing, or accessories made from pineapple fiber, avoid washing them in a washing machine.
 The goal is to preserve the fibers from physical damage caused by the washing process.
 It is better to use the hand-washing technique with natural washing soaps to preserve the quality.

 pineapple fiber